 At roughly 80,000 pounds, tractor-trailer trucks have incomparable potential for causing serious injury on the highways if involved in a trucking accident.
 Your risk of severe auto injury, or even death, can increase drastically if you are part of a crash with a semi truck while in a passenger vehicle.

 Even though drivers of these big rig trucks are required to be carefully trained for a specific skill set in order to maneuver our nation’s roadways, many are not.
 When a truck driver causes a severe or fatal auto accident injury, they tend to leave critical legal ramifications for those involved.
-So don’t be left without the best legal representation from Burg Simpson personal injury attorney in Colorado, submit our Free Case Evaluation form today.
+So don’t be left without the best Colorado personal injury attorney from Burg Simpson, submit our Free Case Evaluation form today.

 To have the best defense in your accident case you need to know who was at fault for the crash.
 There are many circumstances that can be the cause of these incidences, including: